La Vuelta a Espana 2015

 The road turns and then the climb really begins as we start the category 1 ascent high into stunning scenery, following the race route as the crowds gather.
 The village of Capileira is our destination at 1490m.
 A beautiful white village, it is famous for walking, home weaved rugs and the drying place of the famous cured Spanish ham.
 This "High Mountain" stage will surely play a part in deciding the overall winner of La Vuelta 2015.
 We will enjoy VIP stage finish access at the summit, and watch the battle for the stage win.

-After we descend back down to reality to our base in Granada.
+After we descend back down to reality to our 4 star hotel in Granada with pool.
+Granada is our local city where some of our guides live - you can be assured a warm welcome.
 Enjoy a celebratory farewell group dinner in a local restaurant full of Granadino charm and ambience as we regale tales of climbs, stages, too much vino (?!) and red jerseys.

 Saturday, 29th August 2015